Leadership Team

 Lee Hudson

-Lee joined the company in 1999 as an internal sales co-ordinator for the GRS merchants division.
-He worked closely with the senior management team over the years to developing the GRS loose aggregates and packed products businesses.
-In 2014 he was appointed to the board, becoming responsible commercially for GRS Building Products, and has since taken on responsibility for GRS production and logistics as well as West Country subsidiary Maen Karne.
+Lee joined GRS in 1999 as an internal sales co-ordinator for the GRS merchants’ business.
+He worked closely with the senior management team over the years to develop the GRS loose aggregates and packed product lines.
+In 2014, he was appointed to the board and took on the MD role for GRS Building Products, overseeing significant growth and the introduction of concrete products and paving to the Group’s portfolio.
+In 2026, he became Group Commercial Director, working closely with customers and suppliers to drive growth and product development.

 Phil Evans